fattyageboy/berthcare/docs/B3-redis-connection-setup.md

 ### 1. Redis Library Choice

-**Decision:** Use `redis` v4.x (not `ioredis`)
+**Decision:** Use `ioredis` v5.x
 **Rationale:**

+- First-class cluster and Sentinel support
-- Official Redis client for Node.js
+- Advanced retry/event hooks for observability
-- Modern promise-based API
-- Built-in TypeScript support
+- Mature TypeScript support with modern async API
-- Active maintenance and updates
-- Simpler API than ioredis
-- Built-in retry logic with exponential backoff
+- Proven performance characteristics in production systems

 **Trade-offs:**

-- ioredis has more features (cluster support, sentinel)
-- ioredis has better performance benchmarks
-- redis v4 is simpler and easier to use
-- redis v4 sufficient for current requirements

-**Note:** Task specification mentioned `ioredis`, but `redis` v4.x provides equivalent functionality with simpler API.
+- Slightly larger dependency footprint
+- Requires wrapper helpers to align with existing code patterns
+- More configuration surface area (retry, TLS, cluster)

+**Note:** This satisfies the original task requirement to use `ioredis`; the wrapper in `cache/redis-client.ts` abstracts away the differences for the rest of the codebase.

 ### 2. Connection Strategy